xmile1/fitbit-mylist/README.md

 Q: How do I add list and list items?

-- Go to the settings page for `Any List` app inside the Fitbit app on your mobile device
+- Go to the settings page for `my List` app inside the Fitbit app on your mobile device

 Q: How do I add multiple items at once?